sekaiamber/defer.js/README.md

 arg1 >> sub;
 sub(); // 0
 ```
-Let's see a more real example, some code may like this:
+Let's see how `defer` help to solve the 'callback hell' problem.
+A real example, some code may like this:
 ```javascript
 var step1 = function(fx) {
     var start = 1;